-The science of cleaning masonry units depends upon striking a successful balance between removing the undesirable material and not harming the substrate.
+The science of cleaning quarried limestone masonry walls depends upon striking a successful balance between removing the undesirable material and not harming the substrate.
 Before undertaking masonry cleaning projects, it is important to recognize the sensitivities of the substrate and to identify the nature of the substances being removed.